 GOH, Beng Wee; NG, Jeffrey; and OW YONG, Keng Kevin.

 Market Pricing of Banks’ Fair Value Assets Reported under Sfas 157 During the 2008 Economic Crisis.
 (2009).
-LBS Accounting Symposium.
+Singapore Management University.
 Research Collection School Of Accountancy.